 This was caused by the firm having received £53,913.85 from the LAA between 5 March 2018 and 11 November 2019 in respect of 36 professional disbursements for expert fees incurred on legally aided criminal matters.
 The money was not used to pay the experts' fees or transferred to the firm's client bank account and was paid into the firm's business bank account.

-On 10 December 2019, Mr Howarth transferred £77,000 to the administrator from the firm's business account.
+On 10 December 2019, the firm transferred £77,000 to the administrator from its business bank account.

 It was found that: